wangwenx190/QtMediaPlayer/README.md

 Currently two backends are available: [MDK](https://sourceforge.net/projects/mdk-sdk/files/) and [MPV](https://sourceforge.net/projects/mpv-player-windows/files/libmpv/).
 [VLC](http://download.videolan.org/pub/videolan/vlc/last/) is on plan.
 All backends will be loaded dynamically at run-time.

+Recommended pre-built FFmpeg binaries:
+- [Mile.FFmpeg](https://github.com/ProjectMile/Mile.FFmpeg/releases/latest) (currently Windows only, but is prefered)
+- [avbuild](https://sourceforge.net/projects/avbuild/files/) (multiple platforms, also have an additional lite version which is less than 10MB)

 ## Usage

 See [example](/example).